FAR-Lab/Interactive-Lab-Hub/README.md

 **Are there things that seemed better on paper than acted out?**

+I think my expectations for how it would work were matched when I acted it out because the device itself is stationary.
+Thus, acting out the interaction does not seem to give much information on its use.m

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**

+While acting it out I did realise that the device cannot tell who specifically is next to it.
+So it could, for example, be your roommate that's next to the device, which would might still result in the device of your family/friend lighting up.

 ## Part C. Prototype the device